JohnUrq/TP_OOP_todo/README.md

 ## Acknowledgments

-- Thanks to [you](https://tomparson.com/)] for assistance and tutelage in creating this awesome project!
+- Thanks to [Tom Parson] [(https://tomparson.com/)] for assistance and tutelage in creating this awesome project!
 - Hat tip to anyone whose code was used.